razorpay/blade/rfcs/2022-04-09-accessibility.md

 ## What is Accessibility?

 Accessibility is the practice of making websites usable by people of all abilities and disabilities.
-This includes people with visual, auditory, physical, and cognitive impairments, as well as those with temporary disabilities such as broken bones, color blindness, and temporary loss of vision, but the practice of making sites accessible also benefits other groups such as people using mobile phones, people with temporary disabilities, situational limitations.
+This includes people with visual, auditory, physical, and cognitive impairments, as well as those with temporary disabilities such as broken bones, color blindness, and temporary loss of vision.

-## Accessibility for who?
+## Accessibility for whom?

 Accessibility is essential for some, useful for all.
 It's not just for people with disabilities, accessible websites also improve the user experience of normal users.

 For example:

+- Ensuring keyboard accessibility helps people with temporary/permanent mobility but also improves the experience for normal users by providing a better user experience for components like Select or Modals.
+- Large buttons and links helps people with reduced dexterity but also improve the user experience of mobile devices.
-- Prodiving captions for a video can benefit users who watch videos in loud environments or in a library.
+- Providing captions for a video can benefit users who watch videos in loud environments or in a library.
 - Sufficient color contrast is good for different lighting conditions and people with visual impairments.
-- Older people with changing abilities due to ageing can benefit from accessible experiences.
+- Older people with changing abilities due to aging can benefit from accessible experiences.
-- Good layouts and design helps users with cognitive disabilities but also people who are unconfident with technology or old aged people.
+- Good layouts and design helps users with cognitive disabilities but also people who are unconfident with technology or old-aged people.(can remove this point, seems very confusing from intent perspective)
-- Large buttons and links helps people with reduced dexterity but also improves user experience of mobile devices.
-- Ensuring keyboard accessibility helps people with temporary/permanent mobility but also improves experience for normal users by providing better user experience for components like Select or Modals.

 > Check out this youtube [video about Web Accessibility Perspectives](https://www.youtube.com/watch?v=3f31oufqFSM) by W3C for more details about how accessibility can help wide range of people with or without disabilities.

-## Various types disabilities
+## Various types of disabilities

 - **Visual:**
   Anything that deals with sight, eg: people who have different types of sight like color blindness.
 - **Cognitive:**
   Concentration, memory, judgment, problem solving, logic skills.
 - **Mobility:**
-  Anything that affects movement in a body.
+  Anything that affects physical movement, eg: broken/missing arm.
 - **Auditory:**
   Disabilities related to sound or audio.

 Other subcategories based on [Microsoft’s inclusive design](https://www.microsoft.com/design/inclusive):

-- **Permanent or disability that does not go away:**
+- **Permanent, disability that does not go away:**
   - Example: Someone who is deaf
 - **Temporary, disability that will go away in time:**
   - Example: Someone who has an ear infection